 We’d be quite surprised if you hadn’t heard of Angela Liddon of Oh She Glows already, the Canadian started her blog to help her recover from an eating disorder in 2008.
 Since then she's had a bestselling cookbook (Oh She Glows the Cookbook) and bring a whole tonne of recipes that delicious and Instagram-worthy.

 The Minimalist Baker

-The name says it all on this blog, Dana Shultz is The Minimalist Baker and she creates vegan recipes that use one bowl, contain 10 ingredients or less, and can be prepared within 30 minutes.
-This is fuss free eating, and it’s exactly what we love.
+The name says it all on this blog, Dana Shultz is The Minimalist Baker and she creates vegan recipes that use one bowl, contains 10 ingredients or less, and can be prepared within 30 minutes.
+This is fuss-free eating, and it’s exactly what we love.
 Her Thai Noodle Bowls with almond butter tofu will soon be a go-to recipe.

 Vegan in the Freezer

 If meal prep is your thing, Ginny McMeans’ blog Vegan in the Freezer is one you definitely need to know about.
 The recipes feature healthy and delicious food that you can enjoy now or freeze for future meals.
 There are a variety of meals and snacks from down home cooking to gourmet fare, we particularly love the spicy lentil tacos.

 Plant Powered Kitchen

 Dreena Burton has been a vegan for almost 20 years now, and it shows through her extensive knowledge, a wide variety of meals and her five cookbooks.
 Dreena’s recipes are perfect to feed the family, and her latest book, Plant-Powered Families, is filled with recipes that are all whole foods (oil-free), and most are gluten-free.
 As well as the recipes there are tips for picky eaters, school lunches and nutritional FAQs.